Nebadon1/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-Its set the value of a pixes and a rem 1 to 1
+Its set the value of a pixel and a rem 1 to 1

 4. How would you describe preprocessing to someone new to CSS?